 On the other hand, the Seiko 5 has many band options available, so it gives the buyer more options to decide what style they want to go with.

-In this case, the Orient Bambino’s movement supports hacking and hand-winding while that of the Seiko 5 does not.
-Hand-winding are super-important features when it comes to watches especially if you’re not going to be wearing them often.
+Orient Bambino gives more value for money compared to Seiko 5.
+This is because Orient Bambino has a better movement.
+Its movement supports hacking and hand-winding while that of the Seiko 5 does not.
+Hand-winding is a very important feature when it comes to watches, especially if you’re not going to be wearing them often.

 This, however, is the only reason the Orient Bambino gets the crown for more value from us.
 Otherwise, these are pretty much the same watch.
 And if hand-winding does not matter to you, then you can, as well, get anyone that suits your personal tastes and preferences.

 The Seiko brand is not an unfamiliar one and has, over the years, come to be known and trusted as the go-to for classic timepieces.
-The brand officially began in 1881 but didn’t make its first watch until 1924, all the while selling watches and other kinds of jewelry.
+The brand officially began in 1881.
+However, it didn’t make its first watch until 1924, all the while selling watches and other kinds of jewelry.